Esposito-Matteo/academiclife2/_pages/about.md

 Beyond academia, I actively engage in social initiatives, leveraging technology to bridge the digital divide and promote technological literacy in underserved communities.
 I also dedicate my time to preserving culture, national identity, and community unity through various projects and events.

-In essence, my life revolves around my passions for technology, education, and community development, with a focus on software reengineering, teaching, and meaningful social engagement.
+In essence, my life revolves around my passions for technology, education, and community development, with a focus on software engineering, teaching, and meaningful social engagement.